 INTERROGATION POINT- 129.
 The interrogation point is used to mark a query, or to express a doubt: "Who is this?"
 The prisoner gave his name as Roger Crowninshield, the son of an English baronet (?).
+Can the Bible be applied to children? is a question involved.
 Indirect questions, however, should not be followed by an interrogation point: He asked whether he was ill.